 YouTube Video Resources Demonstrating Proper Use of Mobility Assistive Devices

-This video explains how to correctly use a walker to maintain balance in walking.
+This video explains how to use a walker to maintain balance in walking correctly.
 Walkers can be purchased at drug stores and many general merchandise stores.
 If you plan to get one, it needs to be the right height and easy to manage when getting in and out of a vehicle so you know it will be used.

 This video explains when is the best time to use a rollator walker, how to use one and what precautions to take when using one.

 Going up: Step up with unaffected leg first, place the walking stick on the step, step up with the affected leg.
 Coming down: place the walking stick on the step below first, hold the rail, bring the affected leg down, then the unaffected leg down.